arianneghislainerull/arianneghislainerull/README.md

 <br><br>
 Currently, I’m interning as a Business Analyst at Hydro One on Bay Street, Canada.
 I've worked at Blackberry, Karla Rewards, and Sunnybrook Health Sciences Centre.
 I’m also learning more about AI by taking a course at York University and <a href="https://curius.app/arianne-ghislaine-rull/computer-science">reading research papers</a>, further fueling my passion for technology.
 <br><br>
-At Blackberry, I developed internal tools and data visualization dashboards, while at Karla Rewards, I contributed to designing their website and mobile app.
+At Blackberry, I developed internal tools and data visualization dashboards.
+At Karla Rewards, I contributed to designing their website and mobile app.
 At Sunnybrook, I created a web control interface for a digital acquisition system.
 My research experience includes working with the University of Toronto’s Cobweb Lab, where I helped build a model studying aging farmers in the Philippines.
 <br><br>
 During my free time, you’ll find me reading research papers or books, hiking through nature, indulging in matcha treats, and exploring the great outdoors.
 </p>